macroscopicentric/personal_site/_posts/2019-06-06-config-management.md

 ---
-title:  "What is Object-Oriented Programming?"
+title:  "Configuration Management for Beginners"
 date:   2016-01-23 16:17:00
 categories: intro_to_programming
 ---

-# Configuration Management for Beginners
 ## Using Chef as an Example

 ### Who is this blog post meant for?